The ultimate guide to spay and neutering your dog — why, when, and what to expect

 What

-As a pet owner, you can expect a pre-op exam to make sure the pup is healthy and ensures a smooth surgery and recovery process.
+As a pet owner, you can expect a pre-op exam to make sure the pup is healthy and ensure a smooth surgery and recovery process.
 Here, veterinarians will check a dog’s temperature, listen to their heart and lungs, and check their body for any signs of illness or injury.
 The pre-op exam should also include the pre-op blood panel to ensure the inside of your pup is just as healthy as the outside!

 Spay/OHE: Sterilizing a female animal by removing the ovaries and usually the uterus.
-The surgical site will be in the lower abdominal region and will have a small to medium sized incision.
+The surgical site will be in the lower abdominal region and will have a small to medium-sized incision.

 Where